 #6 – Dogsledding

-I was lucky enough to do this once in the backwoods of Aspen and am excited to do it again.
+I was lucky enough to do this once in the backwoods of Aspen and am excited to now do some dogsledding in Jasper.
 It’s pretty cool to snuggle up in the blankets in the back of a sled pulled buy some pretty amazing pups while soaking up the incredible scenery.
 Hot cocoa is a must afterwards.

 #7 – L’après-ski